stevej763/spring-vault-integration/README.md

 `@ConstructorBinding` annotation on `AppSecrets` tells spring to instantiate the class using the constructor.

-`ApplicationConfiguration` takes that `VaultSecrets` Java object and passes it into the constructor of a service which would then make use of them, e.g. API keys, dev, stage, prod urls etc.
+`ApplicationConfiguration` takes that `AppSecrets` Java object and passes it into the constructor of a service which would then make use of them, e.g. API keys, dev, stage, prod urls etc.

 `@ConfigurationPropertiesScan` annotation on `ApplicationConfiguration` tells spring where to look for any configuration properties.